fishes text index | photo index

 Family Haemulidae

-Features: Juveniles about 10cm are brown with large round black-ringed white spots and white edged fins and tail.
+Features: Juveniles about 10cm are brown with large round black-ringed white spots.
+Large rounded tail and other fins which are white edged.
 The juvenile is usually solitary.
-When spotted, it swims head down in a typical 'drunken' dance, flip flopping rapidly from side to side.
-Small ones are said to mimick poisonous flatworms.
 Adults to about 60cm, as they grow up, the brown areas break up, black spots develop in the white areas, the spots becoming smaller with age.

 What does it eat?